 This exhibit is currently the subject of additional research in the course of the exhibition preparations.
 Since it was acquired in 1904, during the German colonial era, and originates from West Africa, thorough research is indicated.
 The Humboldt-Universität is committed to learning as much as possible about the object’s origins and to finding appropriate ways to deal with objects of sensitive provenance.

 Why are elephants, gorillas and bees also moving into the Humboldt Forum?
-This question and many more will be addressed by international experts, eye witnesses and representatives from the Humboldt Forum in the conversation "Elepahnt, Bee & Gorilla" on October 15, 2018.
+This question and many more were being addressed by international experts, eye witnesses and representatives from the Humboldt Forum in the conversation "Elepahnt, Bee & Gorilla" on October 15, 2018.

 Elephant, Bee & Gorilla